FortKnoxWasTaken/PHY1610-Scientific-Computing/README.md

-# phy1610
+# PHY1610: Scientific Computing for Physicists (University of Toronto)
-Scientific Computing for Physicists (University of Toronto)
+# Winter 2025